 The syndrome Pseudohypoaldosteronism-type-1 (PHA-1) was first described by Cheek and Perry in 1958 (Cheek & Perry, 1958).
 Patients suffering from PHA-1 present the following symptoms: renal salt wasting, hypovolemia and hypotension, hyperkalemia, metabolic acidosis, high plasma levels of renin and aldosterone, and respiratory illness.
-PHA-1 is caused by either mutations in mineralocorticoid receptors (autosomal dominant PHA-1) or by lossof-function mutations in ENaC subunits (autosomal recessive PHA-1) (Furgeson & Linas, 2010).
+PHA-1 is caused by either mutations in mineralocorticoid receptors (autosomal dominant PHA-1; Online Mendelian Inheritance in Man, OMIM[®].
+Johns Hopkins University, Baltimore, MD.
+MIM Number: 177735, http://omim.org/) or by loss-of-function mutations in ENaC subunits (autosomal recessive PHA-1; OMIM number 264350) (Furgeson & Linas, 2010).
 The genetic dissection of ENaC along the mouse nephron highly suggests that the early ASDN (DCT and/or CNT, Fig. 6) is crucial for Na+ and K+ balance.
 Whereas animals with ENaC deficiency in the CD survive well even under salt restriction or K+ loading (Rubera et al., 2003), ENaC deficiency in the CNT and CD (Christensen et al., 2010), or reduced ENaC expression solely in CNT (Poulsen et al., 2015) alone is sufficient to induce a mild salt-losing phenotype.
 However, only the deletion of ENaC subunit expression in mice along the whole nephron mimics the severe human adult PHA-1 (Perrier et al., 2015).
 An additional relevant role of ENaC in the cortical collecting duct (CCD) can currently not be excluded.
-Table 5 provides an overview of studies with ENaC mouse models.
-The constitutive aENaC knockout mice develop respiratory distress syndrome and die soon after birth thus revealing an important role of the αENaC subunit in lung liquid clearance at birth (Hummler et al., 1996).
-The YENaC subunit seems to transiently facilitate neonatal lung liquid clearance at birth, suggesting equally important roles of the other ENaC subunits (Barker et al., 1998).
+Table 4 provides an overview of studies with ENaC mouse models.
+The constitutive αENaC knockout mice develop respiratory distress syndrome and die soon after birth thus revealing an important role of the αENaC subunit in lung liquid clearance at birth (Hummler et al., 1996).
+The γENaC subunit seems to transiently facilitate neonatal lung liquid clearance at birth, suggesting equally important roles of the other ENaC subunits (Barker et al., 1998).
 Increased airway epithelial Na+ absorption produces cystic fibrosis-like lung disease in transgenic mice (Mall, Grubb, Harkema, O'Neal & Boucher, 2004), unveiling an important role of ENaC in the regulation of the airway surface liquid volume (Mall et al., 2010).
-In colon, α ENaC-deficiency causes Na+ loss and aldosterone resistance, that is normally compensated by the renin-angiotensin-aldosterone system in the kidney (Malsure et al., 2014), thus these mice are able to maintain their Na^+ and K^+ homeostasis.
+In colon, αENaCdeficiency causes Na+ loss and aldosterone resistance, that is normally compensated by the renin-angiotensin-aldosterone system in the kidney (Malsure et al., 2014), thus these mice are able to maintain their Na+ and K+ homeostasis.